Techtonica/curriculum/security/web-security.md

 ### Independent Practice

-- Validate user input for a project with Parsley and validate fields with Validator.
+- Validate user input for a project with Parsley and validate fields with Validator. - [Parsley, the ultimate JavaScript form validation library](http://parsleyjs.org/) - [Validator](https://github.com/chriso/validator.js)
-- Use DOMPurify to prevent XSS.
+- Use DOMPurify to prevent XSS. - [DOMPurify](https://github.com/cure53/DOMPurify)
 - Build a page template to make it easier to prevent CSRF.
 - The next step is to try to XSS each other's sites.

+### Check for Understanding

+#####Example ideas: have apprentices summarize to each other, make a cheat sheet, take a quiz, do an assignment, or something else that helps them self-assess their understanding.
+This exercise should help apprentices determine whether they've met the outline objectives, or if they need to review.

-### Challenge
+### Extensions

 If you are feeling inclined, or interested in red teaming, you can experiment with [Insecure Labs](www.insecurelabs.org) or a [Kali Linux](https://www.kali.org/) VM and read about its rich FOSS tool suite.

-### Check for Understanding